SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 ==================================================================

 Delay ignitions until 10 a.m.
-Follow standard guidance matrix - see section 5 below - for burning units in all directions of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 30 miles in all directions of SSRAs.
-Complete ignitions by 3 p.m.
+Follow standard guidance matrix - see section 5 below - for burning units to the SSE through W of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 10 miles in all directions of SSRAs.
+Watch for shifting transport winds.
 No additional restrictions necessary.

 ==============================================================